Member Benefit: A Path to Leadership and Professional Growth

 At AFP you will learn how to inspire generous giving from donors, be inspired by fellow fundraisers, and find new challenges, abilities and opportunities at every stage of your career.
 Let AFP grow with you, and help build a strong, respected profession to advance every worthy cause.

-AFP plans to roll out its updated CFRE review course on Jan.
+AFP rolled out its updated CFRE review course on Jan.
 31, 2009, which aids fundraisers in earning the Certified Fund Raising Executive credential from CFRE International.
 More on the CFRE credential can be found here.

 AFP offers the most rigorous professional certification, the Advanced Certified Fundraising Professional (ACFRE) credential.
 Information on the ACFRE can be found here.

 You can also send story ideas or article submissions for publication in AFP’s weekly fundraising newsletter, AFP eWire.
-Please contact John Skendall, public affairs specialist, by email at email@example.com or by phone at 703-519-8445.
+Please contact email@example.com.

-If you are interested in writing an article for Advancing Philanthropy magazine, AFP’s award-winning bimonthly magazine, contact Jackie Boice, editor in chief, by email at firstname.lastname@example.org or by phone at 703-519-8463.
+If you are interested in writing an article for Advancing Philanthropy magazine, AFP’s award-winning bimonthly magazine, contact Jackie Boice, editor in chief, by email at firstname.lastname@example.org.
 While AFP cannot guarantee all submissions will be published, all ideas and submissions will be carefully considered.

 Finally, AFP offers grants for formal academic research.
 The AFP Research Council offers grants up to $10,000 each year to individuals who wish to undertake research projects that enrich the profession’s knowledge of fundraising and improve the practice of fundraising.
 Grants are awarded on a rolling basis twice a year, with deadlines of Feb.
 1 and Sept.
 1. Click here for more information.